 A poem dances to the rhythm of song.
 Prose strides to the direction of thought.
 Prose, like an equation, must press on to its conclusion.
 Verse, like a melody, returns in each line to where it took off from.

 Prose transports you to a destination, poetry is the journey.

 The errant moon holds sway as the goddess of poetry, the stern sun as the cruel god of prose.
 The vocation of the poet is to enrapture, that of the prose-writer is to undeceive.
 ‘The words of Mercury are harsh after the songs of Apollo.’

 A poem is speech most essential and most gratuitous.
 It shows us words showing us the world.
 It points inwards to the small perfections of form, and outwards to the immense world of thought.
-A poem is a small formal house that opens on to infinity.

 Electric poetry restores to dulled words their buzzing magnetic pulse.

 A poem is a measured ecstasy of language.
 It is a brief surge of life’s unbound erotic current transmitted through words.